 The swim follows British Triathlon rules and so whether you are required to wear a wetsuit or not is governed by the water temperature 1 hour before the race.
 If the water is below 14 degrees, wetsuits are compulsory.
 If it's between 14 and 22 degrees, that means wetsuits are optional, and a temperature of more than 22 degrees means wetsuits are banned, so be prepared for all weather conditions - despite the unlikelihood of the hot weather in the UK, better safe than sorry!

 There are so many races taking place that there is less of a crowd in each wave, enabling swimmers to have slightly more freedom.

-The bike course is beautiful laps around the grounds on a mostly flat course, within view of the spectators for an extra moral boost.
-The loop course means that whilst the wind supports you in one direction, it may not as you make the turns, but there is still room for PBs and some speedy laps.
+The bike course is beautiful laps around the grounds on a mostly flat course, within view of the spectators for an extra morale boost.
+The looped course means that whilst the wind supports you in one direction, it may not as you make the turns, but there is still room for PBs and some speedy laps.
 The ride is well marshalled and drafting is strictly forbidden.
 The transition returns to the boathouse ready for the run.

 Again, dependant upon which race you enter will depend on how many laps you complete of the final run which runs alongside one side of the lake you just swam your way through.
 The competitors are surrounded by spectators who have been very cheery and supportive in previous years.
-The are plenty of catering facilities post race and SIS (Science in Sport) will be fuelling the day's events with their gels and sprays.
+There are plenty of catering facilities post race and SIS (Science in Sport) will be fuelling the day's events with their gels and sprays.

-Overall this is a great day out and race for beginners and experienced athletes alike, it is a celebration of fitness which has continued since the 2012 Olympics and promises to continue for years to come.
+Overall, this is a great day out and race for beginners and experienced athletes alike.
+It is a celebration of fitness which has continued since the 2012 Olympics and promises to continue for years to come.